Courtney8606/SkillCrafting-image-upload/README.md

 # Seed the development database (ensure you have run `pipenv shell` first)
 ; python seed_dev_database.py

+# Run the tests (with extra logging)
+; pytest -sv

+# Run the app
+; python app.py
+# Now visit http://localhost:5000/emoji in your browser
 ```

 If you would like to remove the example code: